stocnet/MoNAn/README.md

 sex <- createNodeVariable(indSex, nodeSet = "people")
 ```

-Combine the data objects into the process state, i.e., an object that
+We combine the data objects into the process state, i.e., a MoNAn object
-stores all information that will be used in the estimation later.
+that stores all information about the data that will be used in the
+estimation later.

 ``` r
 myState <- createProcessState(list(